December 1 REWARD OF OBEDIENCE

-A good athlete knows the importance of listening.
-In meetings, the coach only says something once and expects you to do that in a game situation.
+A good student knows the importance of listening.
+In college, the professor only says something once and expects you to know it.
 One key to listening is knowing that it is a one time opportunity and focusing on the speaker.
 The same is true in our walk with God.
 When He speaks, we should be listening.
 Then we should do what He asks us to.
 He sets the example in that He listens to us when we pray.
-We should focus on Him knowing that this is a one time opportunity.
+We should focus on Him knowing that this is a one-time opportunity.
 Are you listening when God speaks to you?

 December 28 DISCIPLINE

 Let the righteous smite me in kindness and reprove me; it is oil upon the head;